-The MA Learning, Technology and Education can be completed over one year full-time or two to three years part-time study.
+The taught element of the course can be completed over one year full-time or two years part-time study.
+There is then an eight-month disseration period.
 There are also Postgraduate Diploma and Postgraduate Certificate exit points.

 You can view the course timetable but please note this is subject to change.